ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/_next-steps.md

 ---
 next_step_guidance: >
     Thank you for completing this Learning path on how to run a LLM on a Raspberry Pi 5 using Arm servers.
-You might be interested in learning how to TODO
+You might be interested in learning how to run the same model in the cloud.

 recommended_path: "/learning-paths/servers-and-cloud-computing/llama-cpu/"